quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/introduction.md

 20. Easy to customize with Vue slots
 21. Support for Dark mode
 22. Timestamp-powered date utilities for custom calendar workflows
-23. Gregorian calendar support by default, with opt-in Timestamp adapters for native Hijri, Saka, and Hebrew date math, labels, and Gregorian interop metadata
+23. Gregorian calendar support by default, with opt-in Timestamp adapters for native Hijri, Saka, Hebrew, and Persian date math, labels, and Gregorian interop metadata
 24. Toggled date, range and interval selection

 ## QCalendar is not…